 Investing Activities.
-Net cash used in investing activities was \$3.4 million and \$2.1 million for the year ended December 31, 2010 and 2009, respectively.
+Net cash used in investing activities was \$0.6 million, \$3.4 million, and \$2.1 million for the years ended December 31, 2011, 2010 and 2009, respectively.
 These amounts are the result of the purchase of property and equipment primarily for use in manufacturing Sumavel DosePro.